 We will only provide a brief overview here.
 You can learn more on your own.
 JUnit is integrated into Eclipse, so it is especially easy to use it when using Eclipse.
-Please read the tutorials that are available from the course web page for details, as you will be using it in lab this week.
+Later you should read the tutorials that are available from the course web page for details.
 Because we will be using JUnit from within Eclipse, be sure to look at the JUnit documentation for Eclipse.